Treating a urinary tract infection at home can be relatively easy with the right ingredients and an understanding of what is happening and why.

 Got it?
 Safety lecture over; let’s get started.

-• Another sign of infection is cloudy urine – white blood cells (pus) are what your body uses to fight infections, so cloudy urine means there is increased immune-system action in your urinary tract
+- Cloudy urine – white blood cells (pus) are used to fight infections, so cloudy urine means there is increased immune-system action in your urinary tract

 Unless you know what you’re doing, see your doctor about these symptoms because it can get really serious real quick.
 If you are not used to UTIs, see your doctor to be tested.

-If you get recurrent UTIs, you may need a more advanced treatment which takes a bit longer, whether that is medical treatment or non-drug treatments.
+If you get recurrent UTIs, you may need a more advanced treatment which takes a bit longer, whether that is medical treatment or non-drug treatments, to find the underlying cause – which could range from the gut microbiome to genetic influences.
+See a My Vagina specialist practitioner for advice.

 Treating a simple UTI at home